Learning fit

 Why orientation comes first

-Training is not separate from the flying environment.
+Learning to fly is not separate from the flying environment.

 A learner or progressing pilot needs to understand the context around the learning path: